IATA Explained: The Role of International Air Transport Association in the Aviation Industry

 IATA’s main areas of activity

-IATA programs: standards and regulations of different aspects of air transportation
+IATA Programs and Policy: standards and regulations of different aspects of air transportation

-The Programs section includes a wide range of initiatives that regulate various aspects of the commercial aviation industry.
+The Programs & Policy section includes a wide range of initiatives that regulate various aspects of the commercial aviation industry.

 Cargo: regulating and digitizing air freight